Nuclear power in the United States: Reopening

 In January 2024, it was announced that Holtec International was receiving $1.5 billion from the U.S. Department of Energy to restart the Palisades nuclear plant.
 The goal is to have the 800 megawatt plant running by 2025.
 This move has precedent as the Biden administration has given a previous loan of $1.1 billion to keep the Diablo Canyon nuclear plant in California running.

-In 2025, Vogtle Unit 2 reactor in Waynesboro, Georgia, was the first commercial US reactor to make use of high-assay low-enriched uranium fuel (fuel enriched to 5%+ ^{235}U.